loopbackio/loopback.io/pages/en/contrib/navgroup.md

 ---
 The `navgroup` layout adds a right-aligned "see also" box at the top of the page.
 It's just another way of adding the same set of references to a set of pages.
-The logic in the navgroup removes the link to the current page.
-That is, the see also box links only to other pages in the navgroup (not the current page the user is viewing) .

 For pages with an automatically-generated table of contents, the see-also box will displayed to the right of the TOC.
-For an example, see [Managing users](Managing-users.html).
+For an example, see [Managing users](/doc/en/lb2/Managing-users.html).

 For a navgroup to work, you must specify the name of the navgroup markdown page in the `page.navgroup` property.
 This must match the name of a file in the `_includes/navgroups` directory; for example: